Orbis Capital Limited et al v. Williams et al | Law.com Rada...

 Who Got The Work

-Stephen P. Blake of Simpson Thacher & Bartlett has entered an appearance for PG&E Corp.'s top executives and directors in a pending securities lawsuit.
-The case, filed March 21 in California Northern District Court by Rolnick Kramer Sadighi and the Long Law Firm on behalf of Orbis Capital Ltd. and other plaintiffs, accuses the defendants of filing misleading statements regarding PG&E's wildfire safety practices, including that the company achieved full legal compliance despite its violations of powerline safety regulations.
-The case, assigned to U.S. Magistrate Judge Susan Van Keulen, is 5:23-cv-01314, Orbis Capital Limited et al v.
+Simpson Thacher & Bartlett partner Stephen P. Blake has stepped in to defend PG&E ex-CEO Geisha J. Williams, former COO Nickolas Stavropoulos and other officers and directors of the power company in a federal securities lawsuit.
+The case, which focuses on PG&E's disclosures related to safety practices and regulatory compliance, was filed March 21 in California Northern District Court by Rolnick Kramer Sadighi LLP and Long Law Firm on behalf of Orbis Capital Ltd. and affiliated investment funds.
+The case, assigned to U.S. District Judge James Donato, is 3:23-cv-01314, Orbis Capital Limited et al v.
 Williams et al.

 Energy